On the Night

 On the Night is the second live album by the British rock band Dire Straits, released on 10 May 1993 by Vertigo Records internationally, and by Warner Bros.
 Records in the United States.
 The album features many of the band's later hits, including the singles "Walk of Life" and "Money for Nothing".
+The cover art of the album features dishes of the Very Large Array in central New Mexico.

+In November 2023, On the Night was included in the box set anthology Live 1978–1992.

 Recording

-On the Night was recorded in May 1992 at Les Arenes in Nîmes, France, and at Feijenoord Stadion in Rotterdam, The Netherlands, concerts that were part of the On Every Street Tour, which included 216 shows in Europe, North America, and Australia, and sold 7.1 million tickets.
+On the Night was recorded in May 1992 at Les Arenes in Nîmes, France, and at Feijenoord Stadion in Rotterdam, The Netherlands.
+Shows in Paris, France were also recorded for the album, but unused.
+All of these concerts were part of the On Every Street Tour, which included 216 shows in Europe, North America, and Australia, and sold 7.1 million tickets.

 Release

-On the Night was released on 10 May 1993 by Vertigo Records internationally, and by Warner Bros.
+On the Night comprises two engagements, one from each of the European legs.
+The first was the three-night stint at the Ahoy Stadium in Rotterdam, Holland, and the second a trio of shows at Les Arènes in Nimes, France.
+The album was released on 10 May 1993 by Vertigo Records internationally, and by Warner Bros.
 Records in the United States.
+It was released on compact disc and cassette and pressed in very small numbers for a double LP vinyl record release.

-A CD single for "Your Latest Trick" entitled Encores, was released in the UK which included three additional recordings from the tour: "The Bug", "Solid Rock" and "Local Hero - Wild Theme".
+A CD single for "Your Latest Trick" titled Encores, was released in the UK which included three additional recordings from the tour: "The Bug", "Solid Rock" and "Local Hero - Wild Theme".

 The album was remastered and reissued with the rest of the Dire Straits catalogue in 1996 for most of the world outside the United States.

+In November 2023, On the Night was included in the box set anthology Live 1978-1992, remastered and expanded to include tracks that were left off the original album.
+Guy Fletcher remixed the additional tracks "Sultans of Swing", "Fade to Black", "When It Comes to You", "I Think I Love You Too Much", "Two Young Lovers", "Tunnel of Love" and "Telegraph Road".